R-process heating implementation in hydrodynamic simulations with neural networks: Description of the scheme

 \subsection{Design goals of RHINE}

 The overall aim of RHINE is to capture nuclear energy release during the r-process in hydrodynamic simulations as consistently with full nuclear networks as possible by adding only as much numerical and physical complexity to the evolution scheme as necessary.
 Specifically, the scheme was developed with the following goals in mind: 1) The total energy per baryon $\DEheat$ released in a simulation using RHINE should agree reasonably well -- i.e. with relative errors of $\mathcal{O}(10)\,\%$ or less -- with results obtained when post-processing the same simulation with a full nuclear network.
 In particular, the resulting $\DEheat$ should reproduce the (significant) dependence on the initial electron fraction (cf. discussion of $\tilm_{\rm NSE}$ in Sect.~\ref{sec:evolution-equations}) and must always obey $\DEheat<\DEheat^{\rm max}$.
 2) Not only the integrated energy but also the time dependence of energy deposition should be consistent.
 This is a particularly non-trivial aspect, because material can be ejected on vastly different timescales during a merger, with a significant fraction ejected at late times comparable to the r-process timescale of $\sim$\,1\,s.
 Many previous implementations of r-process heating assumed for all ejecta the same dependence of the heating rate on the evolution time, $t$, which is a poor approximation for outflows launched at late times.
 3) The scheme should be self-contained and readily applicable to any NSM simulation, meaning that no previous post-processing step is necessary for obtaining the heating rates along the outflow trajectories.
 4) The scheme should rely only on standard advection-reaction equations, and the source terms on the right-hand side of these equations should be entirely local functions of the evolved variables that are straightforward to evaluate at runtime.
 No implicit time stepping involving matrix inversions is required, no explicit dependence on global parameters (such as evolution time or total ejecta mass) exists, and no additional scheme is needed that advects Lagrangian tracer particles in order to memorize ejecta properties at earlier times.
-5) The scheme should be computationally lightweight in the sense that the efficiency of a production run is impacted by no more than a factor of about two\footnote{Admittedly, we have not invested significant efforts into optimizing the performance of the scheme so far, because the current increase by a factor of two obtained for our implementation of RHINE was sufficient for our purposes.
+5) The scheme should be computationally lightweight in the sense that the efficiency of a production run is impacted by no more than a factor of about two\footnote{Admittedly, we have not invested significant efforts into optimizing the performance of the scheme so far, because the current increase of the wall-clock time per iteration step of 33\,\% (108\,\%) with (without) neutrino transport measured for the NSM production runs discussed in this study was sufficient for our purposes.
 However, the efficiency can likely be improved further by tuning the structure of the adopted neural networks (cf. Sect.~\ref{sec:pred-source-terms}) used for inference of the source terms.}.